-Believe it or not, Node.js is just 9 years old.
+Believe it or not, Node.js is only ten years old.

 I've had the pleasure to work with Node.js since the early days when it was only 2 years old, and despite the limited information in the wild, you could already feel that it was going to be a huge thing.

 In this post, we draw the big picture of Node.js in its history, to put things in perspective.

 - The first form of npm is created

 - Larger companies start adopting Node.js: LinkedIn, Uber, etc.

 - hapi is born

 - The Big Fork: io.js is a major fork of Node.js, with the goal of introducing ES6 support and moving faster

 - The Node.js Foundation is born